• Skip to primary navigation

 This post contains affiliate links.
 Please read my disclosures.

-Gooseberry Thyme Jam is wonderfully tart with earthy floral notes from the thyme.
-Of course it’s delicious on toast, crumpets and scones but don’t dismiss its excellence nestling happily on a cheese board.
+This Seedless Gooseberry Jam with Thyme is wonderfully tart with earthy floral notes from the thyme.
+Of course itโ€™s delicious on toast, crumpets and scones but donโ€™t dismiss its excellence nestling happily on a cheese board.

-Gooseberry Thyme Jam will be one of the easiest jams you have ever made.
+Gooseberry Jam will be one of the easiest jams you have ever made.
 It only requires three ingredients and is an hour of pleasurable work from start to finish.

 Why should you make this recipe?